Ravichandranayakar/AI-based-rockfall-risk-prediction-and-alert-system-/SIMPLE_DASHBOARD_JURY_GUIDE.md

 - **Recommended Action** (Clear instructions for workers)
 - **Large Visual Indicators** (Emojis and colors for instant recognition)

-**Jury Explanation:**
-> *"Every area of the mine is monitored individually.
-Workers can quickly see which areas are safe to enter and which require caution or evacuation."*

 ### **4. Automatic Refresh System**
 **Technical Feature Made Simple:**